 Specialist expertise and facilities to carry out vaccine R&D are a limiting factor in the development of vaccines for diseases of poverty.
 EVI works in many ways within both Developing Countries and Europe, directly and by funding others, to strengthen capacity to develop and assess vaccine candidates.

 As an important part of achieving its mission, EVI is actively involved in policy activities surrounding vaccine Research and Development (R&D) and vaccination, as well as issues linked to global health at large.
-Part of these activities is for example, the development of roadmaps and research agendas, as well as advocacy for sustained support for global health R&D. In the context of our policy activities we engage with major policy makers, funders, civil society, policy leaders, the scientific community and other stakeholders on national, European and international levels.
+Policy activities undertaken by EVI include, for example, the development of roadmaps and research agendas, as well as advocacy for sustained support for global health R&D. In the context of our policy activities we engage with major policy makers, funders, civil society, policy leaders, the scientific community and other stakeholders on national, European and international levels.